halide/halide_bazel/README.md

-** Note to reader: these build rules are deprecated and no longer maintained; Halide itself now includes Bazel build rules that are being maintained.
+**Note to reader: these build rules are deprecated and no longer maintained; Halide itself now includes Bazel build rules that are being maintained.
 We recommend migrating from these rules to the ones in Halide if you are using Bazel; see README_bazel.md in the Halide source tree.**

-# Experimenal Bazel Halide Build Rules
+# Experimental Bazel Halide Build Rules

 ## Overview